Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Abstract

 \section{Abstract}

 Accurate segmentation of Optical Coherence Tomography (OCT) images is crucial for diagnosing and monitoring retinal diseases.
-However, the labor-intensive nature of pixel-level annotation limits the scalability of supervised learning with large datasets.
-Weakly Supervised Semantic Segmentation (WSSS) provides a promising alternative by leveraging image-level labels.
-In this study, we propose a novel WSSS approach that integrates structural guidance with text-driven strategies to generate high-quality pseudo labels, significantly improving segmentation performance.
-In terms of visual information, our method employs two processing modules that exchange raw image features and structural features from OCT images, guiding the model to identify where lesions are likely to occur.
-In terms of textual information, we utilize large-scale pretrained models from cross-domain sources to implement label-informed textual guidance and synthetic descriptive integration with two textual processing modules that combine local semantic features with consistent synthetic descriptions.
-By fusing these visual and textual components within a multimodal framework, our approach enhances lesion localization accuracy.
-Experimental results on three OCT datasets demonstrate that our method achieves state-of-the-art performance, highlighting its potential to improve diagnostic accuracy and efficiency in medical imaging.
+However, the labor-intensive nature of pixel-level annotation limits the scalability of supervised learning for large datasets.
+Weakly Supervised Semantic Segmentation (WSSS) offers a promising alternative by using weaker forms of supervision, such as image-level labels, to reduce the annotation burden.
+Despite its advantages, weak supervision inherently carries limited information.
+We propose a novel WSSS framework with only image-level labels for OCT lesion segmentation that integrates structural and text-driven guidance to produce high-quality, pixel-level pseudo labels.
+The framework employs two visual processing modules: one that processes the original OCT images and another that operates on layer segmentations augmented with anomalous signals, enabling the model to associate lesions with their corresponding anatomical layers.
+Complementing these visual cues, we leverage large-scale pretrained models to provide two forms of textual guidance: label-derived descriptions that encode local semantics, and domain-agnostic synthetic descriptions that, although expressed in natural image terms, capture spatial and relational semantics useful for generating globally consistent representations.
+By fusing these visual and textual features in a multi-modal framework, our method aligns semantic meaning with structural relevance, thereby improving lesion localization and segmentation performance.
+Experiments on three OCT datasets demonstrate state-of-the-art results, highlighting its potential to advance diagnostic accuracy and efficiency in medical imaging.
+The code and pretrained models are publicly available at \url{https://github.com/YangjiaqiDig/WSSS-AGM/tree/master/structure_guided}.

 \keywords{Weakly supervised semantic segmentation \and Vision-Language models \and Retinal OCT lesion segmentation \and Multimodal learning \and Structural guidance}